chasefinch/amp-renderer/README.md

 Unofficial Python port of [server-side rendering](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/amp-optimizer-guide/explainer/?format=websites) from [AMP Optimizer](https://github.com/ampproject/amp-toolbox/tree/main/packages/optimizer).

+AMP Renderer performs the following optimizations:
+1. Server-side-render supported AMP HTML elements
+2. Insert the AMP Runtime Styles into the document
+3. Remove the AMP Boilerplate Styles, if possible
+4. Insert `img` tags for images with the data-hero attribute

+It also makes the following formatting updates:
+1. Remove empty `class` and `style` tags for AMP HTML elements
+2. Convert tag names and attribute names to lowercase
+3. Convert numerical attribute values to strings
+4. Use double quotes ("") for attributes, and escape double quotes inside attribute values
+5. If desired, removes comments (disabled by default)
+6. If desired, trims whitespace around HTML attribute values (disabled by default, and not always a good idea)

-Python AMP Renderer can be used on a block of arbitrary HTML, but when used on a full document, it inserts the AMP runtime styles and, if possible, removes the AMP boilerplate styles.
+AMPRenderer can be used on a block of arbitrary HTML, but when used on a full document, it inserts the AMP Runtime Styles and, if possible, removes the AMP Boilerplate Styles.

-Boilerplate styles are removed except in the following cases:
+Boilerplate styles can be removed except in the following cases:
 - An AMP element uses an unsupported layout
 - `amp-audio` is used
 - There is at least one `amp-experiment` tag in the document